 - the ability to collaborate effectively with the Writing Center director and assistant directors;

-- evidence that he or she is someone who is able to take on substantial responsibility, work independently, offer and take constructive advice, and anticipate and meet all deadlines.
+- evidence that they are able to take on substantial responsibility, work independently, offer and take constructive advice, and anticipate and meet all deadlines.

 The Assistant Director position is a full-time TO position, a 20-hour-per-week responsibility that requires at least one evening and Friday shifts, all of which take place during the Center’s open hours.

 TO APPLY, send a letter that explains your qualifications, experience, and interest in writing centers; a CV; and contact information for a reference who can comment on your tutoring, teaching, and knowledge about writing education.
 Please send application to Anna Rita Napoleone, Director, Writing Center, at firstname.lastname@example.org.
-Application deadline: March 19, 2021.
+Application deadline: closed